 - advise you of any reasonably foreseeable circumstances and risks that could affect the outcome of your matter

-- provide us with clear, timely and accurate
+- provide us with clear, timely and accurate instructions

 - provide all documentation and information that I reasonably request in a timely manner, and

 - safeguard any documents that may be required for your matter, including documents that you may have to disclose to another party.

-- seek advice from foreign jurisdiction, if necessary
+- seek advice from foreign jurisdiction, if necessary.